Jutho/TensorKit.jl/docs/src/man/spaces.md

 We also define the direct sum `V1` and `V2` as `V1 ⊕ V2`, where `⊕` is obtained by typing
 `\oplus`+TAB.
 This is possible only if `isdual(V1) == isdual(V2)`.
-With a little pun on Julia Base, `oneunit` applied to an elementary space (in the value or type domain) returns the one-dimensional space, which is isomorphic to the scalar field of the spaceitself.
+With a little pun on Julia Base, `oneunit` applied to an elementary space (in the value or type domain) returns the one-dimensional space, which is isomorphic to the scalar field of the space itself.
 Some examples illustrate this better
 ```@repl tensorkit
 ℝ^5 ⊕ ℝ^3